bhavana908/bhavana908/README.md

 ## 🎯 2026 Goals

 - 🏗 Build strong DSA problem-solving skills
-- 💡 Develop at least 3 meaningful projects (AI/FinTech-focused)
+- 💡 Develop meaningful AI-based projects
 - 🏆 Participate in national-level hackathons
 - 🌍 Contribute to open-source
 - 💼 Secure competitive internships

 ---

+## 📊 GitHub Stats

 ---

 ## 🌸 A Little More About Me

-- I like mixing logic with creativity.
-- I believe consistency > motivation.
 - Calm on the outside, competitive on the inside.
-- Here to build things that actually matter.
+- Consistency > motivation.
+- Always curious, always building.

 ---